SudoMakeMeASandwichDE/ollama-cli/README.md

 - 1.2.1
   - Better error handling for user inputs
   - Small bug fixes
+- 1.3.0
+  - Added `/info` command to show some information about a model
+  - Added `/setdefault` command to set a model to default

 ## Features in progress
 - Browsing the internet to get latest information